Burial of Ferdinand Marcos: Political reactions against the Burial

 On November 25, 2016, the day called by the protestors "National Day of Unity and Rage" and "Black Friday", various groups in the country held mass demonstrations in the afternoon.
 Left-leaning groups called on President Duterte to end his alliance with Marcoses.
 Anti-Marcos protestors and Marcos loyalists started a debate on the issue after the two sides made an encounter.

-Maria Serena Diokno, chairperson of the National Historical Commission of the Philippines (NHCP) submitted her resignation on November 29, 2016, in protest of the Marcos burial.
-She said that the burial "erases the memory of the lives lost and destroyed" during the Ferdinand Marcos administration and that it " mocks the collective action the Filipinos" took to remove Marcos from his post as president.
+Maris Diokno, chairperson of the National Historical Commission of the Philippines (NHCP) submitted her resignation on November 29, 2016, in protest of the Marcos burial.
+She said that the burial "erases the memory of the lives lost and destroyed" during the Ferdinand Marcos administration and that it "mocks the collective action the Filipinos" took to remove Marcos from his post as president.
 She added that Duterte could have taken a "higher ground" by disallowing the burial despite the Supreme Court decision not to stop the then burial plan.
 She also praised the youth who expressed their opposition to the burial which she described as an act "in defense of History" and said she would personally join mass demonstrations scheduled on November 30, 2016.
 Her resignation was effective on December 1, 2016.

 Thousands of protesters gathered again on November 30, Bonifacio Day, at the People Power Monument in Quezon City.
 On December 10, about 11,000 protesters marched on the streets in Capiz, Iloilo, Bacolod, Aklan, and Cebu, commemorating Human Rights Day.
 On the night of December 15, about 150 members of a group called Coalition against Marcos Burial gathered at the People Power Monument to attend the mass.
 Thousands of people also celebrated the 31st anniversary of 1986 People Power Revolution on February 25, 2017, with protests.

 Reactions from Philippine Catholic church leaders

-2013–2017 Catholic Bishops' Conference of the Philippines (CBCP) president Lingayen-Dagupan Archbishop Socrates Villegas, a protégé of late Manila Archbishop Jamie Sin during EDSA 1986, said through text to Rappler, on the same day, that he is saddened with the decision and "the burial is an insult to the EDSA spirit".
-Villegas also stated that he backed the anti-Marcos protests, making him much hated by many Filipinos for his actions, with people claiming that the church should not interfere with state issues.
+2013–2017 Catholic Bishops' Conference of the Philippines (CBCP) president Lingayen-Dagupan Archbishop Socrates Villegas, a protégé of late Manila Archbishop Jaime Sin during EDSA 1986, said through text to Rappler, on the same day, that he is saddened with the decision and "the burial is an insult to the EDSA spirit".
+Villegas also stated that he backed the anti-Marcos protests.

 Unlike Villegas, then-Lipa Archbishop Ramon Arguelles, who was still the sitting Lipa Archbishop, called on Filipinos for prayers and forgiveness for the Marcos family, encouraging pro and anti-Marcos groups to pray for Marcos' soul, while condemning groups calling for exhumation with the words "give the dead peace, respect Marcos' body".

 Manila Archbishop Cardinal Luis Antonio Tagle remained silent on the burial and instead chose to offer prayers for the Marcos family and the Filipinos.
 The late Leopoldo S. Tumulak of the Military Ordinariate of the Philippines echoed the same sentiments of Arguelles.